MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-data-protection-overview.md

 >[!VIDEO https://www.youtube.com/embed/zEx0449K7F8]

-The pillars of Power BI's data protection capabilities and how they help you protect your organizations sensitive data are listed below:
+The pillars of Power BI's data protection capabilities and how they help you protect your organization's sensitive data are listed below:

 * **Microsoft Information Protection sensitivity labels**